iforce2d/thrustTester/README.md

 The desktop app interfaces with iforce2d.net to fetch lists of parts, and to upload your test results for others to see.
 Work on this will probably not be continued, fwiw you can find it here:
 http://www.iforce2d.net/tts/parts.html
 http://www.iforce2d.net/tts/reports.html
-For more details about this, please see this YouTube video: (todo link, search for 'iforce2d thrust tester')
+For more details about this, please see this YouTube video: https://youtu.be/PfVJmci9IQQ

 ## Binaries